 Is the Concentration Reporting Limit the regulatory limit?

 No. The reporting limit is the lowest concentration the analyte would have to be present in for it to be detected by the analytical method.
 It is our goal to have the reporting limit be no more than 1/10th (one-tenth) of the applicable regulatory limit when a customer monitors for expected time periods.
 So, it is very possible for an analyte to be detected, but not be over the regulatory limit.

 Why do the Concentration Reporting Limits vary on my samples even though I am testing for the same chemical?

-The reporting limit will vary on samples because it is a function of time.
-The longer the sample time, the larger the sample volume, which increases the sensitivity of the badge, providing a lower reporting limit.
-Conversely, a shorter sample time will results in a smaller sample volume, and higher reporting limit.
+The reporting limit will vary from sample to sample because it is a function of time.
+The longer the sample time, the larger the sample volume, which increases the sensitivity of the badge and provides a lower reporting limit.
+Conversely, a shorter sample time will result in a smaller sample volume and higher reporting limit.

-For diffusive monitors, the reporting limit for each chemical on the same monitor will vary as well.
+For diffusive monitors, the reporting limit for different chemicals on the same monitor will vary as well.
 Chemicals diffuse into the monitor at different rates.
-A big molecule will diffuse slowly.
-While a small molecule will diffuse relatively quickly.
-So the sampling rate will vary depending on the chemical, which means different sample volumes, which means different reporting limits.
+A big molecule will diffuse slowly, while a small molecule will diffuse relatively quickly.
+The sampling rate will therefore vary depending on the chemical, which means different sample volumes, which means different reporting limits.

 What is Total Quantity Found (ug)?

 This is an intermediate measurement used in the calculation of the concentration.
 It is not to be compared against a regulatory limit.
 The quantity it is referring to is the amount of the analyte that was found on the sampling media in micrograms (ug).
 Once this number has been determined, the sampling time and sampling rate of the badge are applied to calculate the exposure (ppm).

 ND stands for “None Detected” at or below the reporting limit.
 In other words, the concentration was so low that the instrument could not detect it.